gpernelle/gpernelle.github.io/_posts/2016-03-14-mouseA-mouseB-videos.md

 layout:     post
 title:      Mouse A and B videos
 date:       2016-03-14
-summary:    Movie of the processed recording of mouse A and B
+summary:    Movies of the processed recordings of mouse A and B
 categories: gevi
 ---